Volunteer coordinators assess and meet an organisation's needs through the recruitment, placement and retention of volunteers

 You'll manage volunteers and the relationships with those they come into contact with, including employees and service users of an organisation.
 You'll also monitor, evaluate and accredit volunteers.

-Volunteer coordinators work across the public and private sectors but are roles are mostly found in the third (voluntary, charitable and community) sector.
+Volunteer coordinators work across the public and private sectors but roles are mostly found in the third (voluntary, charitable and community) sector.

 The role of a volunteer coordinator has gained increased recognition as a profession within its own right, although in smaller charities it is sometimes combined with another role.